We don’t support this browser anymore.

 Our view

-Both portfolios focus on primary healthcare sites across the UK and Ireland, where demand for high-quality facilities is expected to rise.
-PHP has historically been the stronger operator, suggesting scope for both cost savings and improvements to Assura’s portfolio.
+Both companies focus on primary healthcare sites across the UK and Ireland, where demand for high-quality facilities is expected to rise.
+PHP has historically been the stronger operator, suggesting scope for more cost savings and improvements to Assura’s portfolio.

-The deal includes a £1.2bn credit facility from a group of banks.
-The aim would be to repay this through asset disposals and joint ventures, to bring the loan-to-value down to within 40-50%.
+The deal included a £1.2bn credit facility from a group of banks.
+The aim would be to repay this through asset disposals and joint ventures, bringing the loan-to-value ratio back into its target range of 40-50%, which is expected to be achieved this year.

 PHP has tended to operate at the upper end of that range, which is also high by industry standards.
-If interest rates come down as expected, there should be a mechanic improvement as property values increase, but the balance sheet is something to keep an eye on.
+If interest rates fall, there should be a mechanical improvement as property values increase.
+But if the recent spike in oil prices persists, it could bring inflationary pressures and push the chance of rate cuts further into the future.
+As a result, the balance sheet is something to keep an eye on.

 A higher cost of capital in today’s market means attractive development sites are limited, and PHP is lobbying hard with bodies like the NHS to make projects more viable.
 There’s progress, but only in areas where the need for new buildings is strongest.